 Also in Reckoning, the VERY biased version of the history of the formation of the Red Lanterns.

-Atrocitus also has a very good one when he proves Dangerously Genre Savvy enough to not let Razer actually recharge his ring, knowing he would try and assassinate him.
+Atrocitus also has a very good one when he proves clever enough to not let Razer actually recharge his ring, knowing he would try and assassinate him.
 He plays along and Razer's assassination attempt ends in complete failure.

 "Regime Change", all of it.
 The kicker is the finale, though.
 Ganthet activates his secret weapon he hid on the Interceptor, a Blue Lantern battery.
 This releases a wave of hope which supercharges the Green Lanterns taking part in the battle.
 They then proceed to utterly mop the floor with the attacking Red Lanterns.
 This is followed by them using their supercharged rings to launch a self destructing tower into space!